microsoft/symphony/docs/DEVELOPER_EXPERIENCE.md

 # Developer Experience

+DevContainers provide developers with a consistent, isolated, and reproducible development environment.
+They eliminate the need for manual configuration and management of the environment, making it easy to set up and maintain.
+By enabling developers to define their environment as code, DevContainers streamline the development process, reduce setup time, and improve overall code quality and consistency.

+Symphony uses DevContainers to streamline the developer experience substantially, by configuring all the software requriements detailed below:

 ## DevContainer

-[DevContainer configuration](./../.devcontainer/devcontainer.json) uses [Dockerfile](./../.devcontainer/Dockerfile) to build the _DevContainer_.
+The [DevContainer configuration](./../.devcontainer/devcontainer.json) uses a [Dockerfile](./../.devcontainer/Dockerfile) to build the _DevContainer_.

-_DevContainer_ image is based on _Ubuntu:bullseye_ image and has the following packages installed:
+The _DevContainer_ is based on the _Ubuntu:bullseye_ image and has the following packages installed:

 - [golang 1.17.8](https://go.dev/)
 - [Terraform 1.1.7](https://www.terraform.io/)